 Why we collect the Personal Data

-Except where stipulated in the Protection Act, the Personal Data we collect will be used only for the purposes of the following items from (1) to (7) and the purposes of providing to third party as described in the following paragraph.
+Except where stipulated in the Protection Act, the Personal Data we collect will be used by Diesel Japan Co., Ltd. only for the purposes of the following items from (1) to (7) and the purposes of providing to third party as described in the following paragraph.
 We will not use the Personal Data beyond the extent necessary to accomplish such purposes.

 (1) Providing services regarding our merchandise